15 Fun and Engaging Trade Show Booth Game Ideas

 15. Scratch-Off Cards

 Another fun, interactive game that you can set up at your trade show booth is scratch-off cards.
-These cards allow visitors to scratch off a section of the card to reveal a prize or other surprise.
+These cards work by allowing visitors to scratch off a section of the card to reveal a prize or other surprise.

 Scratch-off cards are typically used in marketing and promotions as a way to generate leads and increase sales.
 However, they can also be a fun way to engage visitors and encourage them to spend more time at your booth.